 Schedule

-Submit your homework answers, as an html file, via this Google form before midnight on the day before the class for which the homework was assigned.
+Submit each of your homework answers, as an html file, via this Google form before midnight on the day before the class for which the homework was assigned.

 Key resources: R for Data Science (2e) by Hadley Wickham, Mine Çetinkaya-Rundel, and Garrett Grolemund, Preceptor’s Primer for Bayesian Data Science by David Kane, Analyzing US Census Data: Methods, Maps, and Models in R by Kyle Walker.